aurelia/cli/README.md

   - *minify:* minifies the bundle.

 - Notes:
-  - modules are not files, they are SystemJS module names.
+  - modules are not files, they are SystemJS module names/urls.
   - Globs like `*` or `*/**` can be used as well.
   - Executes relative to `baseURL`.
-  - `paths` are important to consider when specifying `module names`

 ### Template bundle option